Coastal Carolina vs. UMass NCAA Football Odds, Plays and Insights | September 25, 2021

 - When UMass puts up more than 20.3 points, it is 2-0 against the spread and 0-2 overall.

-- This season the Minutemen have turned the ball over six times, six more than the Chanticleers' takeaways (0).
+- The Minutemen have turned the ball over six times this season, six more turnovers than the Chanticleers have forced (0).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.